yurisuika/Raised/README.md

 **Raised** is a Fabric/Forge mod for Minecraft that fixes the hotbar!
 Perhaps if you've not used many resource packs you may not have noticed, but the hotbar has been broken for a long time in Java Edition ([MC-67532](https://bugs.mojang.com/browse/MC-67532)).
 Not only is the selector texture cut off by a couple pixels, but the entire hotbar was actually designed for being raised up off of the bottom of the screen.
 Restore how it was meant to be and raise it up!

 Raised features some basic adjustability!
-Either use the keybinds or commands to control the position of the HUD and the chat!
-See the wiki for more information!
+Either use the keybinds or commands to control the position of the HUD and the chat.
+See the wiki for more information.

+As of version 2.0.0, Raised has moved its internal mod support to add-on files!
+This modular support system means you won't see as many updates to Raised anymore, but instead will just have to grab a new support file when a new mod is given support or a currently supported mod requires a fix.
 See the wiki for a chart of mod compatibility!
 If you are a mod creator who would like to add compatibility, Raised now supports ObjectShare on Fabric!
-See *[Arrows Info](https://github.com/intact/arrows-info)* for an example!
+See *[Arrows Info](https://github.com/intact/arrows-info)* for an example.

 #### Compiling